balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

 <summary><b>Jetson AGX Orin 64GB Devkit</b></summary>
 <br>

-  - If you would like to use a USB key to flash a NVME drive attached to your Jetson AGX Orin 64GB, please use the [installer.target_devices][target devices section] configuration option in the flasher USB key [config.json][config_json] to specify the NVME as target medium:
+  - If you would like to use a USB key to flash a NVME drive attached to your Jetson AGX Orin 64GB, please use the [installer.target_devices][installer.target_devices] configuration option in the flasher USB key [config.json][config_json] to specify the NVME as target medium:

   ```json
   "installer": {